-A NEW YEAR MESSAGE.
-Yes; it is a New Year whenever the soul, by any spring inspiration, is clevated above that which it was; whenever new step is taken; whenever any new or advanced movened is made among you; whenever the mind, inured to hardst and woe and suffering, throws off the shackles that ha enchained it, and feels the warm glowing life in the thouge that God for ever bestows upon His children.
-Then it a New Year.
-There are but two supreme moments in a human life: one is when an eternal and immortal le uplifts the soul above selfishness; the other is when der releases you from the thraldom of the senses.
-That immortal life, that surpassing spirit, that triumphant pow may belong to each one of you, so that with every thoug with every hour, a new life has begun and a New Y dawned, we earnestly hope.
-With such life and with si communion, all former selfishness departs, and the si serves only that which merits adoration and worship.
-De comes soon enough to all; but with its coming, if it be w willing to plume its pinions, how triumphant does it st upon the borders of that grave, how joyously look forw and with what supreme passion of love does the soul set in ts upward flight, being conscious of life for evermore.
-Meave it with you with its full and entire meaning, with absolute and unquenchable fire, with its undying and lifting flame-the message of life : that life that abides, f life that endures, that life that is for eternity, that life through love and hatred, through fear and thro triumph, through pain or through joy, is still fraught the busine blessing of the Infinite Spirit, and triumphs death and over sense at last. -From a New Year Discourse by the Divine blessing or the inner the Divine blessing or the inner term of the death and over sense at last. -From a New Year Discourse by MRS. CORA L. V. RICHMON the actual postage.
-The Council would appeal to all associates who are position to do so to become members.
-At the same ter does not wish to exclude any who cannot afford to make change.
-Digitized by Google
+Yes; it is a New Year whenever the soul, by any spring of inspiration, is elevated above that which it was; whenever a new step is taken; whenever any new or advanced movement is made among you; whenever the mind, inured to hardship and woe and suffering, throws off the shackles that have enchained it, and feels the warm glowing life in the thought that God for ever bestows upon His children.
+Then it is a New Year.
+There are but two supreme moments in any human life: one is when an eternal and immortal love uplifts the soul above selfishness; the other is when death releases you from the thraldom of the senses.
+That the immortal life, that surpassing spirit, that triumphant power, may belong to each one of you, so that with every thought, with every hour, a new life has begun and a New Year dawned, we earnestly hope.
+With such life and with such communion, all former selfishness departs, and the soul serves only that which merits adoration and worship.
+Death comes soon enough to all; but with its coming, if it be when comes soon enough to all; but with its coming, if it be when the mind is ready and the heart is free and the soul is willing to plume its pinions, how triumphant does it stand upon the borders of that grave, how joyously look forward and with what supreme passion of love does the soul set out in its upward flight, being conscious of life for evermore.

+One message only does this New Year bring.
+We would also that you with its full and entire meaning, with its absolute and unquenchable fire, with its undying and uplifting flame-the message of life: that life that abides, that life that endures, that life that is for eternity, that life that through love and hatred, through fear and through triumph, through pain or through joy, is still fraught with the Divine blessing of the Infinite Spirit, and triumphs over death and over sense at last.

+-From a New Year Discourse by